TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

 replace parts of your system under test with mock objects and make assertions about how they have been used.

-:mod:`unittest.mock` provides a core :class:`Mock` class removing the need to create a host of stubs throughout your test suite.
+:mod:`unittest.mock` provides a core :class:`Mock` kundi removing the need to create a host of stubs throughout your test suite.
 After performing an action, you can make assertions about which methods / attributes were used and arguments they were called with.
 You can also specify return values and set needed attributes in the normal way.

-Additionally, mock provides a :func:`patch` decorator that handles patching module and class level attributes within the scope of a test, along with :const:`sentinel` for creating unique objects.
+Additionally, mock provides a :func:`patch` decorator that handles patching module and kundi level attributes within the scope of a test, along with :const:`sentinel` for creating unique objects.
 See the `quick guide`_ for some examples of how to use :class:`Mock`, :class:`MagicMock` and :func:`patch`.